MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 {{% /create-source/intro %}}

 {{< note >}}
-The same syntax, supported formats and features can be used to connect to a [Redpanda](/integrations/redpanda/) broker, unless stated otherwise.
+The same syntax, supported formats and features can be used to connect to a [Redpanda](/integrations/redpanda/) broker.
 {{</ note >}}

 ## Syntax